-Zebula Lodge is a Protea Hotel with a spa and adventure centre.
-It’s an excellent resort at which to relax and enjoy the tranquility of the bushveld, and popular as a conferencing and team-building venue.
-There are various accommodation options on the property, including lodges and suites close to the main resort building, rooms at the Waterberg Lodge in a quieter area, plus luxury homes to rent.
+Protea Zebula Lodge has a spa and adventure centre.
+An excellent resort at which to relax and enjoy the tranquillity of the bushveld, popular as a conferencing and team-building venue.
+There are various accommodation options on the property, suites close to the main resort building, rooms at the 5-star Waterberg Lodge in a quieter area, plus luxury homes to rent.

-Zebula has an outstanding wide and long range next to the clubhouse, with a short-game area.
-There’s also a 5-hole mashie course for beginners and kids.
-And there’s a large central putting green in front of the clubhouse.
-Zebula has two PGA teachers.
+Zebula has a spacious range at the first tee with a short-game area.
+There’s a 5-hole mashie course for beginners and kids.
+And a large central putting green in front of the clubhouse.
+Teaching pro available.

 Did You Know

-3/ Veteran Sunshine Tour pro Darren Fichardt had a remarkable opening round in the 2015 Vodacom Origins Final at Zebula.
-Starting at the tenth he had six consecutive birdies from 12 to 17, and eagled the par-5 18th to turn in 28.
+2/ Sunshine Tour pro Darren Fichardt had a remarkable opening round in the 2015 Vodacom Origins Final.
+Starting at No 10 he had six consecutive birdies from 12 to 17, and eagled the par-5 18th to turn in 28.
 He eagled the par-5 second, and holed out at the par-4 third for a 2, the third eagle of the round.
-That put him 12-under after 12.
+He was 12-under after 12.
 He had one more birdie, but two bogeys saw him sign for 61.
-He won the tournament on 14-under.
+He won on 14-under.

-5/ Golf manager Chris Clayton, a PGA of SA professional, has an albatross two to his name on the par-5 18th hole, and an ace at 17.
+4/ GM Chris Clayton, a PGA of SA professional who has worked at Zebula for 14 years, has an albatross two to his name on the par-5 18th hole, and aces at 8 & 17.

 Course and Facilities Rating